iscas-tis/roll-library/README.md

 Since 2023, it also added the support for the limit FDFAs proposed in [11] and the following:
   - the learning algorithms for limit FDFAs using observation tables or classification trees;
   - the learning algorithms for Büchi automata via learning limit FDFAs;
-  - and the learning algorithms for transition-based deterministic Büchi automata for an unknown DBA language based on learning limit FDFAs;
+  - and the learning algorithms for transition-based deterministic Büchi automata for an unknown DBA language based on learning limit FDFAs [12];

 The ROLL library is implemented in JAVA.
 Its DFA operations are delegated to the [dk.brics.automaton](http://www.brics.dk/automaton/) package.
 We use [RABIT](http://www.languageinclusion.org/doku.php?id=tools) tool to check the equivalence of